Using GPS and Google Maps API in Unity

 Obtaining location information

-First, start updating your location.
+First, let's start updating the location.

-While you're there, enable the compass function.
+While we're at it, let's also enable the compass function.

 Input.location.Start(); Input.compass.enabled = true;